ColuLocalNetwork/CLN-solidity/docs/tutorial/2_MarketMaker.md

 You can see that the answer for `supportsToken` is `true`.
 So we're good.
 All the tokens that created using the `CurrencyFactory` are supported, and also CLN.
 After that I put the same address and query the `currencyMap`, you can see above the results.
 I can get assured that this is indeed the currency I created cause I'm the owner.

-This is also a quick way to get MarkerMaker address, it appears as `mmAddress` field.
+This is also a quick way to get MarketMaker address, it appears as `mmAddress` field.
 I created a new Ethereum [account](https://ropsten.etherscan.io/address/0x28ef70800b19b3bf15bf8210f351a95f15613aeb) and transferred some CLN and Ether.
 While my first account was the token issuer, that one represents a community member.

 Now let's interact directly with the `MarketMaker` contract.
 Opening the contract in Etherscan I see it's not verified and there was no ABI in the "Contract Code" tab, just the bytecode.
 But if we remember the first part, that contract was created by the `CurrencyFactory` when I created the Community Currency.
 So we can't expect every Market Maker or Community Currency contract to be verified.

-Fortunately, all the logic of this `MarkerMaker` is in the [EllipseMarketMakerLib](../reference/EllipseMarketMakerLib.md) contract.
+Fortunately, all the logic of this `MarketMaker` is in the [EllipseMarketMakerLib](../reference/EllipseMarketMakerLib.md) contract.
 Every concrete `MarketMaker` holds data that related to the concrete Community Currency, but uses the logic of `EllipseMarketMakerLib` to calculate the exchange rate.
 This makes creation of new currencies relatively inexpensive, because less logic in contract means less data, means less fees.
 In particular, this means that we can take the ABI of `EllipseMarketMakerLib` [contract](https://ropsten.etherscan.io/address/0x30724fa809d40330eacab9c7ebcfb2a0058c381c) to send transactions to our concrete `MarketMaker`.
 Here's a screenshot to bear the confusion you might have:

 ![mew_MarketMaker](../assets/mew_MarketMaker.png)